Continuing our ‘Content Personalization topic’, I want to move from segmenting audiences to the technological side of the process.

 We use data management platforms (DMP) to get initial information about media readers.
 It usually includes their demographic and geographical data.

 Using DMPs is one of the first steps towards content personalization.
 They collect users’ data, organize it into specific audiences, and allow publishers/advertisers/marketers/networks to target specific groups.
 They get data from:

 - Web & app data users provide for logging into apps and web resources;

 - First-party systems data, i.e. transactional systems and CRMs;

 - Marketing and ads campaigns data, i.e. search engines data;

 - Second/third-party sources data, i.e. partner sites or other data providers.

 The sources may vary for different DMPs, but the central component is usually as described.
 DMPs also provide normalized and ready-to-use data.
 So, when we import data from DMPs to IO, it is already statistically correct.

 Also, we get imported information with APIs.
 This is data used for logging into a new website using your already existing profile.
-Our platform copies your personal information via API and moves it to another service.
+Our media analytics platform copies your personal information via API and moves it to another service.

 Distribution of the information to clients